 210 Roberts Alley, Fargo, ND

 Our adventure in Fargo started at The Boiler Room.
-The Boiler Room is self-described as an upscale take on bar food brunch, lunch, dinner, and late-night food options.
+The Boiler Room offers an upscale take on bar food: brunch, lunch, dinner, and late-night food options.

 You know you’re off to a good start when your appetizer smiles back at you.
-I didn’t catch this smiley yoke during our meal.
+I didn’t see this smiley yoke until later when I looked at pictures from our meal.

 Next, we tried their Rumchata French Toast.
 This breakfast entree is topped with banana butter sauce and served with scrambled eggs & two strips of bacon.